-As the world awaits the first fledging travellers in a post-pandemic future, destinations must welcome visitors in a new way.
+The world has reopened and the first fledgling travellers have taken flight again, but destinations must welcome visitors in a new way.
 Amanda Cassidy reports.

-It feels like a lifetime ago that locals in tourist-saturated areas complained of cramped infrastructure and unwelcome intrusion into their local culture.
+It feels like a lifetime ago that locals in tourist-saturated areas were complaining of cramped infrastructure and unwelcome intrusion into their local culture.

-And when travel resumes, hopefully later this year after vaccinations weave their protective shield, a new and more sustainable travel industry must await.
+However, as travel resumes, after vaccinations have woven their protective shield, a new and more sustainable travel industry must await.